 Since there are only two eggs in this recipe, you can try replacing each with a “chia egg” (1 tablespoon ground chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel).

 Ground oats are a very important part of this recipe, but I have a sneaking suspicion (totally anecdotal and unconfirmed) that you might be able to replace them in this recipe with buckwheat flour.
-Otherwise, based on our knowledge of substituting oats in gluten free baking, I'd go with quinoa flakes.
+Otherwise, based on our knowledge of how to substitute for oats in baking, I'd go with quinoa flakes.

 What sort of protein powder is best in these gf protein pancakes?

 I've been adding Vital Proteins Collagen Peptides (affiliate link, but of course feel free to shop around) to my coffee and a few other things lately.
-I really like how tasteless it is and that it's dairy-free.
+I really like getting the benefits of the collagen without any added taste.

-I think it helps my skin and hair, and sometimes add it to a drink for my oldest because it's great for teenage skin, too.
+I think it helps my skin and hair, and sometimes my kids like to add it to a drink to help with theirs, too.
 It's not cheap, but it takes me a long time to go through even a small container, and I'm afraid none of the protein powders seem to be very inexpensive.

-I've also recently started using Perfect Hydrolyzed Collagen Peptides (affiliate link).
+I also use Perfect Hydrolyzed Collagen Peptides (affiliate link).
 I first tried it in my protein granola and I think I might just like it better than Vital Proteins.
 Plus, it’s less expensive.
 Three cheers for that!

 I haven't tried using a more traditional protein powder, like the Vega protein powder I use in my protein bars, but I think it would work just fine in the vanilla flavor.
-Don't measure by the scoop, though, but rather by weight as collagen protein and whey protein isolate are suuuuper light.
+Measure by weight, though, not by the scoop as collagen protein and whey protein isolate are suuuuper lightweight.

 Of course, if you'd prefer to make classic gluten free pancakes without any added protein, using a rice flour blend, we have a great recipe for that, too.